-No matter how much space you have, you always need more–whether it’s for the new set of skis or for the copper cookware you just had to have.
-If you don’t want to renovate your home, follow these tips to maximize the space you do have.
+No matter how much space you have, you always need more--whether it’s for the new set of skis or for the copper cookware you just had to have.
+If you don’t want to renovate your home, follow these tips for maximizing the space you do have.

 Repurpose your shoe organizer—it’s not just for shoes.
 You can use those over-the-door fabric organizers for makeup, hair ties, hair products that multiply with every sale at the beauty supply store, and other things that take up counter space.

 Get more closet space by making artwork out of all those ball caps.
 All you need are some hooks or other hanging pieces you can find at Target to showcase your loyalty.

 Create more space in your refrigerator by stacking your bottled beverages.
 Your friends will thank you when you have more space for libations.

 Keep track of appointments, weddings, and dinner parties with a cork board.
 You can tap into your creative side and use ribbons and scrapbooking techniques to make it really fancy or just create a monthly calendar at a glance so you don’t have to rely on your Smartphone for every reminder.

 Organize your bills and monthly magazine subscriptions with the cardboard from your latest shoe shopping extravaganza.
 You can create layers so you will be able to see everything that needs attention while making more desk space for those late night work sessions.